-Keep reading this post to know about circumoral cyanosis in babies, its signs, causes, and treatment options.
+Read on to know more about circumoral cyanosis in babies, including its symptoms, causes, diagnosis, and treatment options.

 What Is Circumoral Cyanosis?

-Circumoral cyanosis is defined as the blue-grey discoloration around the mouth, especially the upper lip area.
+Circumoral cyanosis is defined as the blue-gray discoloration around the mouth, especially the upper lip area.
 It is the most common type of cyanosis in babies and children.
-With dark skin, the tint may also appear grey or white (2).
+With dark skin, the tint may also appear gray or white (2).

 Although the condition can be worrisome for parents, you may check a few things to rule out a medical emergency.